ninjaaron/lazydots/README.rst

 unmarked long form, so the marking can be inferred from the length.

 You should only use the ":" to mark vocal schwa.
 Silent schwa will automatically be supplied.
-In general, you don't really have to mark the vocal schwa either, but you do need it for BeGaD KeFaT letters.
+You don't always have to mark the vocal schwa either, but you do need it for BeGaD KeFaT letters and other circumstances where open or closed sylables can affect vocalizations.

 The software should automatically add meteg to disambiguate between qamats qatan and qamats gadol when necessary.
 The Oleh accent is